Confused woman holding a phone with question marks, standing near the Eiffel Tower.

 2. Language Exchange: Engage in language exchange programs where you can practice speaking with native French speakers.
 This is essential for building conversational fluency and learning to think in French.

 3. Immersion Programs: Immersing yourself in a French-speaking environment, even if just for a short time, is one of the best ways to accelerate your learning.
-Immersion forces you to use French in real-life situations, helping you become comfortable with the language.
+A one-on-one immersion program forces you to use French in real-life situations, helping you become comfortable with the language.

 4. Cultural Exposure: Watch French films, read French books, and listen to French podcasts.
 These will expose you to different accents, dialects, and the cultural context in which the language is used.